In Search of Shaman

 Simple logic would dictate that if a religious phenomenon is universal, in that it appears over most of the world with only slight variations, it would be far more compelling than religions which exist only in the minds of their followers.

-The priestesses of Isis and Hathor are psychopomp who conduct the spirit (Ba) of the dead safely to the Twat, or nether world.
+The priestesses of Isis and Hathor are psychopomp who conduct the spirit (Ba) of the dead safely to the Tuat, or nether world.
 In Shamanism, this is where the role of the psychopomp's ends.
-The Priestess, however, continues to officiate in the nether world where she leads the righteous dead through the "Hours of the Twat", past the Guardians of the Way and the demons who would destroy the unaccompanied Ba-spirit.
-In the Twat, it is the Goddess Aset (Greek, Isis) and Her sister, Nebhet (Greek, Nephthys) who stand for the righteous dead before the Gods, Thoth and Anubis, who weigh the deceased's heart in a delicate balance against the weight of the feather of the Goddess Maat, who stands for Divine Justice.
-In ancient Egypt, these rituals began at the time of death and end 70 days later, after which the rituals of rejuvenation are performed by the Priestesses and may have taken years, sometimes centuries as one generation of priestess after another performs ordinances to assure that the Kah-soul, would live again.
+The Priestess, however, continues to officiate in the nether world where she leads the righteous dead through the "Hours of the Tuat", past the Guardians of the Way and the demons who would destroy the unaccompanied Ba-spirit.
+In the Tuat, it is the Goddess Aset (Greek, Isis) and Her sister, Nebhet (Greek, Nephthys) who stand for the righteous dead before the Gods, Thoth and Anubis, who weigh the deceased's heart in a delicate balance against the weight of the feather of the Goddess Maat, who stands for Divine Justice.
+These rituals begin at the time of death and end 70 days later, after which the rituals of rejuvenation are performed by the Priestesses and may take years, sometimes centuries as one generation of priestess after another performs ordinances to assure that the Kah-soul, will live again.

 The Priest and Priestesses of the Egyptian Gods and Goddesses keep the myth of their people alive and add to it when the Gods and Goddesses dictate.
 The Priestesses of Isis work magic to diagnose disease and to heal.
 And while they keep the three essential elements of Shamanism, they are not Shaman as they have evolved to the Priesthood of their Gods and Goddesses.